 1. Don't Use Your Mobile Phone

 This is a common mistake, and understandable in some respects.
-Most cafe and restaurant owners have the latest phones with great cameras because they are an essential business tool.
+Most cafe and restaurant owners have latest model phones with great cameras because they are an essential business tool.

 You already know how to use it, and aren’t phone cameras these days just as good as some professional cameras?